 4. Connect the output port of the RightAnalogStick to input port of the RightMotor block.
 Similarly, connect the corresponding ports of the LeftAnalogStick and LeftMotor blocks.

 5. Drag a Gain block from the Math Library in the VEX Microcontroller library to your model and insert it between the LeftAnalogStick and LeftMotor blocks.
 Change the Gain parameter of the block to -1.
 This block inverts the signal going to the left motor to compensate for the alignment of the motors on the robot.
-This compensation ensures that the robot move forward or backward even though the motors are spinning in the opposite direction when the joystick are pushed together up or down respecively.
+This compensation ensures that the robot moves forward or backwards even though the motors are spinning in the opposite direction when the joystick is pushed together up or down respectively.

 6. Save your model.